rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Can I share an image across regions?

 Image sharing can only occur within a single region of the Rackspace open cloud.
-For example, you cannot share an image in the ORD region in a way that enables it to be used in the Sydney region (SYD).
+For example, you cannot share an image in the Chicago region (ORD) in a way that enables it to be used in the Sydney region (SYD).
 If your image is in North Virginia (IAD) and you share it with someone else, they are only able to build servers from the image in the IAD region.

 ------------------------------------------------------------------------